 REI scours the world to bring the best outdoor gear and apparel to our members.
 In the context of those global supply chains, the co-op is relatively small.
 But through strategic partnerships with leading organizations, we're able to create positive impacts far beyond our size.
 REI has been a driving force behind some of the most impactful multi-stakeholder initiatives, bringing together both global retailers and small specialty brands to help address the most challenging social and environmental issues in the supply chains and communities we all share.

-REI is a founding member of this industry-leading forum composed of more than 300 outdoor industry brands, suppliers, manufacturers and other stakeholders.
-The Sustainability Working Group launched the industry's first environmental assessment tool, which evolved into an industry-wide tool now known as the Higg Index.
-Efforts driven by the Sustainability Working Group include the recently launched Climate Action Corps designed to support outdoor brands in measuring, reporting, and collaboratively reducing greenhouse gas emissions.
-The forum serves as a source of best practices for the REI Co-op brand and as a key platform for sharing experiences with brands retailed by REI.
+REI is a founding member of this industry-leading forum composed of more than 75 outdoor industry brands, suppliers, manufacturers and other stakeholders.
+The Climate Action Corps is a forum where companies report greenhouse gas emissions, establish reduction plans, and collaborate to tackle shared challenges in the supply chain.
+The forum serves as a source of best practices for the REI Co-op & Co-op Cycles brands and as a key platform for sharing experiences with other brands retailed by REI.
+Learn more here.

-REI was a founding member of the Sustainable Apparel Coalition (SAC), helping evolve tools created in the outdoor industry and scale them across the global footwear and apparel markets.
+REI has been a member of the Sustainable Apparel Coalition (SAC) since its inception, helping evolve tools created in the outdoor industry and scale them across the global footwear and apparel markets.
 The centerpiece of the SAC is the Higg Index, a suite of groundbreaking assessment tools that empower brands, retailers and manufacturers to measure their environmental and social impacts at each stage of the value chain.
 REI uses the Higg Index with our own brands and is encouraging its adoption across our leading brand partners.
+Learn more here.